-2500 Beagles in Need of Homes After Wisconsin Beagle Breeding Facility Shutters
+2,500 Beagles in Need of Homes After Wisconsin Beagle Breeding Facility Shutters

 After a year-long investigation of animal cruelty and abuse, a massive Wisconsin Beagle breeder will permanently surrender its breeding license.
 Ridglan Farms raises Beagles for scientific and medical research, and in recent years, they have come under fire for alleged animal abuse.
 As part of a settlement to avoid prosecution, the facility has agreed to relinquish its license to breed and sell dogs for experimentation.
 Ridglan Farms has until July 1, 2026 to offload the 2,500 dogs currently remaining in the facility.

-While Ridglan Farms’ state breeding license will be revoked after the deadline, their experimentation facility will continue to be operational.
-Ridglan Farms issued a statement about the situation, insisting that their facilities are safe and effective.
+Ridglan Farms issued a statement about the situationopens in new tab, insisting that their facilities are safe and effective.

 “Despite the challenges of the past few months, we are tremendously proud of the outstanding care we provide to our animals, which play a pivotal role in ensuring the safety and effectiveness of cutting-edge veterinary and medical treatments,” the release says.
 “At the same time, we remain fully committed to the continuous improvement of our operations, protocols and practices to ensure our animals continue to receive the best care possible.
 Moving forward, we remain committed to combating disease and improving health in dogs and humans alike.”

-The formal investigation into Ridglan Farms only began this past January, but animal rights groups have been pressuring public officials to look into the breeding facility for seven years.
+The formal investigation into Ridglan Farms only began this past January, but animal rights groups have been pressuring public officials to look into the breeding facility for several years.
 In 2017, activists from several different animal welfare organizations entered Ridglan Farms and took photos and videos of the conditions the animals were kept in.

 “We’ve been pressuring our public officials to look at what’s happening at Ridglan Farms, asking them to investigate, asking them to hold them accountable and hold them to the laws that we have and the standards that we have,” said Rebekah Robinson, president of animal rights group Dane4Dogs, told Wisconsin Public Radioopens in new tab.

 The closure of Ridglan’s breeding sales marks the second major Beagle breeding facility to shutter in the past five years.
-In 2022, Envigo, a Virginia-based breeding site, closed down and 4,000 beagles were rescued from the terrible conditions.
+In 2022, Envigo, a Virginia-based breeding site, closed down, and 4,000 beagles were rescued from the terrible conditions.
 In 2024, Envigo pled guilty to violating the Animal Welfare Act.
 Beagles are often bred for experimentation, because the breed is considered particularly docile and trusting.
-With Ridglan’s breeding facility closed, there is only one remaining large experimental Beagle breeding facility left in the United States: Marshall Farms in upstate New York, which holds approximately 18,000 dogs.
+With Ridglan’s breeding facility closing, there is only one remaining large experimental Beagle breeding facility left in the United States: Marshall Farms in upstate New Yorkopens in new tab, which holds approximately 18,000 dogs.

 “This shuts down a business that’s been doing cruel things to dogs for a very long time now, and that’s a huge victory, and something we’re certainly celebrating,” said Steffen Seitz, a litigation fellow with the Animal Activist Legal Defense Project, to the Wisconsin State Journalopens in new tab.
 “At the same time, we’re hoping to get out those dogs still at Ridgland and get them into local homes so that they can get out from from the horrible conditions that they’re still in.”

+Although Ridglan’s future breeding and testing efforts will not be regulated, activists’ current focus is on finding hoes for the dogs who remain at the facility.
 You can donate to Dane4Dogs, one of the groups leading the charge to protect these dogs, at the link below.